TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optimizing_applications_with_mcu_sdk.md

 3. Use MCU SDK R5 trig math library functions for Trigonometric calculations
 4. Contiguous allocation of ADC results to take advantage of 32-it read to get two 16-bit ADC results
 5. Program specific parts of the control loop using R5F assembly to get greater control over the access pattern and sequence to achieve better utilization of R5F cycles.
+6. IPC read buffers to be allocated from memory closer to CPU.
+R5F TCM, ICSS DMEM, M4 TCM etc

 SoC hardware features: